 Many specimen trees, a pine plantation and open grass areas make the park popular for walking and family outings.
 Look for the carved seats in the pine plantation - talented contractors made the most of storm-blown trees.

 Look for the Hawke's Bay Regional Parks and Open Spaces brochure at i-sites and other visitor centres.

 By car - off Pakowhai Road, 5km north of Hastings, 12km from Napier.
 Access is off a two-lane roundabout - please take care to be in the outside lane to access safely.

 By bike - the Hawke's Bay Trails connects with the park.
 See the Google map below.

 The park was developed in the former bed of the Ngaruroro River, which was diverted 500 m north in a large flood protection project completed in 1969.
 The Raupare Stream now flows under the old river bridge near the entrance to the park.
 The park was originally called a 'country park' and was created by the Landcare Foundation in the 1970s, with support the Friends of Pākōwhai Regional Park group who did a lot of the planting and pathway development in the early years.

-A walk through the park from the stopbank entrance serves as a memorial to Mr Doug Walker, who was Chairman of HBRC 1992-1996 when he led the development of much of the flood protection work on the Heretaunga Plains.
-A second pathway has been named for Mrs Eileen von Dadelszen QSM, a former Regional Councillor who, with husband Mark, was involved with the Friends of Pākōwhai who helped with park development.
+A walk through the park from the stopbank entrance serves as a memorial to Mr Doug Walker, who was Chairman of the Regional Council from 1992-1996 when he led the development of much of the flood protection work on the Heretaunga Plains.
+A second pathway has been named for Mrs Eileen von Dadelszen QSM, a former Regional Councillor who, with husband Mark, was involved from early on with the Friends of Pākōwhai group which helped with park development.